eugenioLopezRamos/slika-photography/README.md

  - Clone repo
  - Bundle install
  - db:migrate
  - Do note that the site requires the AWS S3 ENV variables to be set.
-The tests that depend on them are skipped in case any of them is nil.
+The tests that depend on them use stubs
  - Required variables:
  	- ENV['AWS_ACCESS_KEY_ID']
 	- ENV['AWS_SECRET_ACCESS_KEY']
 	- ENV['AWS_REGION']
 	- ENV['AWS_S3_BUCKET']
-	- You can also confirm this is the case in /test/integration/admin_integration_test.rb

- - Rails test should be GREEN(provided you have set your AWS S3 ENV variables correctly)
+ - Rails test should be GREEN

 **TO DO**